Downtown Muskegon, MI

 for "a suitable and commodious building for a public library and reading

-room." led to the construction of this ornate building.
+room" led to the construction of this ornate building.
 The cornerstone

 was set in place on May 25, 1889 at the corner of Third Street and

-floor, was constructed for addition storage of books.The upper floor of the original building was originally to become an art gallery thank to another donation by Hackley.
+floor, was constructed for additional storage of books.
+The upper floor of the original building was to become an art gallery, thanks to another donation by Hackley to be used for the purchase of "pictures of the best kind."
 That gift instead would evolve into a new facility - the Hackley Art Gallery. |

 ||||||||||||

-| Another gift to the city from lumber baron Charles Hackley, the Hackley Art Gallery, was built around a $150,000 donation left to the Muskegon Public Schools Board of Education designated for the use of purchasing "pictures of the best kind".
-After purchasing property located next to Hackley Library, Muskegon Public Schools constructed a museum to house their growing collection.
-Dedicated on June 21, 1912, the museum was guided by director Raymond Wyer.
-His wise acquisitions helped build the stellar reputation held by the museum in art circles. | ||||||||||||
+Another gift to the city from lumber baron Charles Hackley, the Hackley Art Gallery was built around a $150,000 donation.
+After purchasing property located next to Hackley Library, Muskegon Public Schools constructed a museum to house their growing collection of art.
+The dedication on June 21, 1912 received press in New York, Boston, Chicago and London.
+The museum was initially guided by director Raymond Wyer, and his wise acquisitions helped build the stellar reputation held by the museum in art circles.
+Lulu Miller followed Wyer as director.
+She was recognized as only the second female in the nation to head an art museum. | ||||||||||||

 |